 We are using classical molecular dynamics simulations (MD) to investigate the adsorption of the Cs-137 radionuclide to surface and interlayer sites of the clay mineral illite.
 These simulations could provide information on the mechanisms by which illite strongly retains Cs deep within the clay interlayer structure, giving us insights into the transport of Cs in contaminated soil.

 Clay minerals are essential components of soils and geologic reservoir rocks due to their impact on bulk mechanical properties and permeability as well as their incredible capacity to adsorb ions and organic species.
-The exchange capacity of clays arises from their high reactive surface area, and in some cases their structural charge, which enable clays to immobilize large amounts of nutrients, contaminants, and carbon.

 We are using a variety of simulation techniques including classical and ab initio molecular simulations as well as coarse-grained MD and kinetic Monte Carlo simulations to investigate the kinetics and thermodynamics of ion exchange and radiocesium adsorption to exterior and interlayer surfaces of clay minerals.
 These simulations provide information on the mechanisms by which illite clay strongly retains Cs over long timescales, giving us insights into the transport of Cs through engineered barriers for nuclear waste disposal and in contaminated soils such as those in the vicinity of the Fukushima nuclear disaster.
 More fundamentally, our findings elucidate the key role of chemical-mechanical coupling in facilitating ion exchange in clay interlayers, which bear the majority of potential exchange capacity.

 Four layer nanoparticle of K-illite in aqueous solution (water molecules not shown).